coutinhomarco/crypto-price-alert/README.md

 The system will:
 1. Check the token price immediately on startup
 2. Continue checking at the specified interval
-3. Log alerts when prices cross the thresholds
+3. Send Telegram alerts when prices cross the thresholds

 ## Configuration